 Lt.
 Col. John Henry Johnson died on July 10, 2019 due to complications of heart and lung disease.
 Named after his paternal grandfather, John was born to Bernard and Alice McCarthy Johnson in Tropic, Utah on July 12, 1931.
 The oldest of eight children, John grew up on the family sheep ranch at the edge of Bryce Canyon National Park.
 John was active in Scouting as a boy and achieved the rank of Eagle Scout in 1946, later earning both bronze and gold palms.
 He graduated from Tropic High School and attended Branch Agricultural College, followed by Utah State University, where he participated in R.O.T.C., spent summers working as a forester and smoke jumper, and graduated with a B.S. in Forrest Management in 1954.

-To send flowers in memory of John Henry Johnson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John Henry Johnson, please visit our Heartfelt Sympathies Store.

 John was commissioned a Second Lieutenant in the U.S. Air Force in 1954, and pursued Radar Observer training in Texas.
 It was in Houston, on the second floor landing of his apartment that John met Patricia Jane Wright.
 She and her friends were just returning from an evening out dancing, while John was getting an early start to go fishing.
 Cupid intervened and John and Patricia married December 3, 1955 at James Connally A.F.B., Waco, Texas.
 After advanced training at Moody A.F.B., Valdosta, Georgia, John and Patricia were stationed at Presque Isle, A.F.B, Maine, with the 76th “Flying Tigers” Figher/Intercepter Squadron who were charged with protecting U.S. airspace.
 John was a recipient of the National Defense Service Medal for his active service during this time.